EPS Pension Increase from ₹1,000 to ₹7,500? Check Now

 Why the Pension Increase Is Still Not Approved

-This is the most important point and the answer is mainly linked to financial structure and sustainability of the pension system under the Employees’ Provident Fund Organisation.
+This is the most important point, and the answer is mainly linked to the financial structure and sustainability of the pension system under the Employees’ Provident Fund Organisation.

 2. Huge Increase in Financial Burden